RosettaCommons/documentation/scripting_documentation/LoopModeling.md

 * max_attempts: Building a backbone can take many attempts, because on each attempt KIC may fail to find a solution or may find a solution that clashes with the surrounding protein.
-That said, the default is two or three orders of magnitude more attempts than are usually needed, so I can't really think of any situation in which you'd want to change this.
+That said, the default number of attempts is two or three orders of magnitude more than are usually needed, so I can't really think of any situation in which you'd want to change this.

 * loop_file: Same as LoopModeler.